starfederation/datastar/site/static/md/guide/going_deeper.md

 Datastar's philosophy is: let the browser do what it does best—render HTML—while enabling declarative reactivity.

-At its core, Datastar makes __nestable signals declarative__.
+At its core, Datastar makes __namespaced signals declarative__.
 Let's unpack that.

 ### 1. Declarative